-The increase in revenue from the three and nine months ended March 31, 2006 as compared to the three and nine months ended March 31, 2007 was primarily attributable to increases in website sales of our printed products.
-The overall revenue growth during these periods was driven by increases in website sessions, conversion rates and the average order value of shipments.
-For the three and nine months ended March 31, 2007, our website sessions grew by 38% and 31% to 34.9 million and 96.2 million, respectively, our conversion rates grew by 7.8% and 18.1% to 5.6% and 5.4%, respectively, and our average order value grew by 9.4% and 8.8% to \$33, compared to the same periods in 2006.
-Revenue from repeat customers remained consistent at 63% of revenue for the three months ended March 31, 2007 and 2006.
-Revenue from repeat customers increased from 61% of revenue in the nine months ended March 31, 2006 to 63% for the same period in 2007.
-Revenue from our non-United States websites accounted for 32% of total revenue for each of the three and nine months ended March 31, 2007 compared to 30% and 29% for the same periods in 2006.
+The increase in revenue from the three months ended September 30, 2006 as compared to the three months ended September 30, 2007 was primarily attributable to increases in website sales of our printed products.
+The overall revenue growth during this period was driven by an increase in website sessions and a positive impact from new product and service offerings while the average order value of shipments remained consistent over both periods at approximately \$31.
+For the three months ended September 30, 2007, our website sessions grew by 65% to 44.6 million and our conversion rates decreased by 0.2% to 5.4%, compared to the same period in 2006.
+Revenue from repeat customers remained consistent at 64% of revenue for the three months ended September 30, 2007 and 2006.
+Revenue from our non-United States websites accounted for 34% of total revenue for the three months ended September 30, 2007 compared to 30% for the same period in 2006.

-The increase in cost of revenue from the three and nine months ended March 31, 2006 as compared to the three and nine months ended March 31, 2007 was primarily attributable to the production costs associated with increased volume of shipments of printed products during these periods.
-The increase in the cost of revenue as a percentage of total revenue for the three and nine months ended March 31, 2007 as compared to the same periods in the prior year was primarily driven by a shift in our overall product mix and higher equipment depreciation and production labor costs which are the result of our continuing efforts to expand the printing capacity at our Windsor and Venlo printing facilities in order to meet the continuing growing demand for our products.
-Additionally, in March 2007, we identified certain production equipment in our Windsor facility that would no longer be used, and thus were deemed impaired.
-As a result, we recorded an impairment charge of \$1.0 million to write the assets down to their estimated fair value.
-We do not expect a significant impact resulting from the impairment on our operations in future quarters.
+The increase in cost of revenue from the three months ended September 30, 2006 as compared to the three months ended September 30, 2007 was primarily attributable to the production costs associated with increased volume of shipments of printed products during this period.
+The increase in the cost of revenue as a percentage of total revenue for the three months ended September 30, 2007 as compared to the same period in the prior year was primarily driven by a shift in our overall product mix, a strong Canadian dollar which negatively impacted the costs of our Canadian print operations, and higher equipment depreciation and production labor costs which are the result of our continuing efforts to expand the printing capacity at our printing facilities in order to meet the continuing growing demand for our products.